Brian Wetheridge

-Brian Albert Wetheridge (born 13 January 1953), is a male former diver who competed for Great Britain and England.
-Wetheridge represented Great Britain in the men's 10 metre platform at the 1972 Summer Olympics.
+Brian Albert Wetheridge (born 13 January 1953), is a male former diver who competed for Great Britain at the 1972 Summer Olympics.

+Biography

-He also represented England in the 10 metres platform, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Wetheridge represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the 3m springboard events..

+At the 1972 Olympic Games in Munich, Wetheridge represented Great Britain in the men's 10 metre platform.